Skip to main content

 Fees and rates for Paid webinars

-To maintain a payment process that is as simple as possible for both you and your participants, we automatically subtract a handling fee of 5% from the paid amount.
-In addition, payment providers might charge a small fee.
+To maintain a payment process that is as simple as possible for both you and your participants, we automatically subtract a handling fee of 5% of the webinar price.
+This 5% is calculated based on the price without tax.

 Mollie